-- Other: IEEE P360 (overview, terminology and categorisation for Wearable Consumer Electronic Devices), IEEE P1708 (Wearable Cuffless Blood Pressure Monitors Working Group), Wireless payment standards (such as NFC), ISO 22810:2010 (water resistance for wearables), ISO 6425 (specifications for divers' watches). - (225) While the above technologies are specified in standards, their implementation can be proprietary or open source (e.g. the implementation of a video codec by the hardware/software to perform the encode/decode function may be proprietary or open source).
-In the same vein, those standardised technologies may also have proprietary enhancements for the purposes of specific devices or applications, such as enhancements for security reasons, in order to control access on network level. - (226) Such proprietary or open source implementations and enhancements of standardised technologies further add to the complex and heterogeneous technical environment. - (227) Many respondents find access to certain standards, such as to the major lower level connectivity standards (e.g. Bluetooth, WiFi, Zigbee), essential to their ability to compete.
+- Cybersecurity (ETSI EN 303 645, ETSI TS 103 701)67; and - Other: IEEE P360 (overview, terminology and categorisation for Wearable Consumer Electronic Devices), IEEE P1708 (Wearable Cuffless Blood Pressure Monitors Working Group), Wireless payment standards (such as NFC), ISO 22810:2010 (water resistance for wearables), ISO 6425 (specifications for divers' watches). - (232) While the above technologies are specified in standards, their implementation can be proprietary or open source (for example the implementation of a video codec by the hardware/software to perform the encode/decode function may be proprietary or open source).
+In the same vein, those standardised technologies may also have proprietary enhancements for the purposes of specific devices or applications, such as enhancements for security reasons, in order to control access on network level. - (233) Such proprietary or open source implementations and enhancements of standardised technologies further add to the complex and heterogeneous technical environment. - (234) Many respondents find access to certain standards, such as to the major lower level connectivity standards (for example Bluetooth, WiFi, Connectivity Standards Alliance), essential to their ability to compete.
 However, depending on the profile of the respondents, most of the standards are not seen as essential for them to compete.
-This is due to the existence of other, competing technologies, and the relatively limited user base for many of those competing technologies. - (228) On the other hand, device definitions, application layers and user interfaces rely more often on proprietary technologies. - (229) Examples of proprietary-based technologies relevant in the segments covered by the Sector Inquiry are: audio components (microphones, speakers/transducers); display components (LEDs); sensors (cameras, light sensors, passive infrared sensors); mechanical components (enclosures, frames, brackets, light pipes, heat sinks and other thermal Management); integrated circuits (IC): analog-to-digital converter ICs, digital-to-analog converter ICs, power management ICs, amplifier ICs, switch ICs, electrical components (buttons, switches, connectors); software settings and updates, personalisation, catalogues, parental control systems, launcher (including app launching, UI/UX, browsing, search features), UI Library, information architecture, customer support services, app store services; cloud services management; mesh routing and management; access point management; firewalls. - (230) However, device definitions and application layers may also be standard based (see for instance the widely used Zigbee and KNX standards).
-User interfaces however are at least combined with the provider's proprietary technology in order to bring a differentiated offering to users. - (231) Stakeholders were asked about the most widely adopted proprietary technologies in the areas covered by the Sector Inquiry.
-These were referred to as "de facto standards" in the questionnaires and defined as "proprietary technology with a large user base that competes with standards".
-The proprietary technologies of the following products have been highlighted as the main de facto standards:
+This is due to the existence of other, competing technologies, and the relatively limited user base for many of those competing technologies. - (235) On the other hand, device definitions, application layers and user interfaces rely more often on proprietary technologies. - (236) Examples of proprietary-based technologies relevant in the segments covered by the sector inquiry are: audio components (microphones, speakers/transducers); display components (LEDs); sensors (cameras, light sensors, passive infrared sensors); mechanical components (enclosures, frames, brackets, light pipes, heat sinks and other thermal Management); integrated circuits (IC): analog-to-digital converter ICs, digital-to-analog converter ICs, power management ICs, amplifier ICs, switch ICs, electrical components (buttons, switches, connectors); software settings and updates, personalisation, catalogues, parental control systems, launcher (including app launching, UI/UX, browsing, search features), UI Library, information architecture, customer support services, app store services; cloud services management; mesh routing and management; access point management; firewalls. - (237) However, device definitions and application layers may also be standards-based (see for instance the widely used Connectivity Standards Alliance and KNX standards).
+User